 Stress can cause us to feel fatigued and not want to get up and move around, but staying active acts as a great therapy helping us feel relaxed.
 When we are active or performing some physical activity our brain’s production of feel-good neurotransmitters bumps up which are called endorphins.
 Endorphins are called feel-good hormones that can enhance your sense of well-being and cheer you up.

-Exercising regularly reduces stress hormones like cortisol, stimulates the production of endorphins, and brings positive effects on your mood by relieving tension, anxiety, anger, and mild depression symptoms.
-Even ten minutes of aerobic exercise can stimulate anti-anxiety effects and is very effective at reducing fatigue, improving alertness and concentration, and enhancing overall cognitive function.
+Exercising regularly reduces stress hormones like cortisol, stimulates the production of mood lifting hormones like endorphins, and brings positive effects by relieving tension, anxiety, anger, and mild depression symptoms.
+Even ten minutes of simple aerobic exercise can stimulate anti-anxiety effects and is very effective at reducing fatigue, improving alertness and concentration, and enhancing overall cognitive function.

 4. Nourish your body with healthy food